jabberjabberjabber/Chunkify/README.md

 ## Limitations

-- Currently limited to 500,000 characters due to a bug in extractous.
 - Context length is model-dependent.
 - Chunking and generation length are set to half the context size.
 - Speed varies based on API response time.